Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 How Long From Seed To Harvest

-Planting Lavender Seeds
+Tips For Planting Lavender Seeds

 When To Start Lavender Seeds

-Plant lavender seeds indoors 10-12 weeks before your average last frost date.
+Plant your lavender seeds indoors 10-12 weeks before your average last frost date.
 If you want to direct sow them, you should do that in very early spring, as soon as the ground is workable.

 You could also try planting them in your garden in late fall, so they will sprout in the spring.
-Or winter sow them as soon as the temps stay below freezing in your area.
+Or winter sow them as soon as the outdoor temps stay below freezing in your area.

 Preparing Lavender Seeds For Planting